 HHS repeatedly complains that it lacks the necessary data to consider costs to patients.
 See, e.g., 84 Fed.
-Reg. at 23,252 ("The Department is not aware of a source for data on the percentages of providers who have religious beliefs or moral convictions against each particular service or procedure that is the subject of this rule."); id. ("[T]he Department lacks the predicate for estimating the impact on health outcomes of any change in the availability of services.").
+Reg. at 23,252 ("The Department is not aware of a source for data on the percentages of providers who have religious beliefs or moral convictions against each particular service or procedure"); id. ("[T]he Department lacks the predicate for estimating the impact on health outcomes of any change in the availability of services.").
 But HHS could generate such data by conducting its own surveys.
 Indeed, White House guidance on regulatory impact analysis urges agencies to do just that when confronted with significant uncertainties about regulatory effects.
 Circular A-4 at 39 ("When uncertainty has significant effects on the final conclusion about net benefits, your agency should consider additional research prior to rulemaking.").
 An agency does not prove that it is impossible to ascertain the answer to a question by refusing to ask it.

-Even if HHS could not fully quantify and monetize the Final Rule's expected costs for patients, it should at least have listed procedures, medications, or information that might be denied or withheld due to the rule, described the potential consequences of such denials for patients, and assigned dollar values to some of those consequences.
-Circular A-4 at 27 ("If you are not able to quantify the effects, you should present any relevant quantitative information along with a description of the unquantified effects . . . .").
-HHS might, for instance, have monetized the cost of searching for and traveling to an alternative provider but discussed accompanying psychological distress in qualitative terms.
+Even if HHS could not fully quantify and monetize the Final Rule's expected costs for patients, it should at least have listed procedures, medications, or information that might be denied or withheld due to the rule, described the potential consequences of such denials, and assigned dollar values to some of those consequences.
+Circular A-4 at 27 ("If you are not able to quantify the effects, you should present any relevant quantitative information along with a description of the unquantified effects").
+HHS might, for instance, have monetized the cost of searching for and traveling to an alternative provider but discussed related psychological distress qualitatively.

-Instead, HHS blames commenters for not doing the Department's work for it.
+Instead, HHS blames commenters for not doing its work for it.
 84 Fed.
-Reg. at

-23,250 (arguing that commenters failed "to answer the difficult question of how this rule would affect access to care and health outcomes, and how to quantify those effects"); id. at 23,252 ("No comment attempted a detailed description of the actual impact expected from the rule on access to care, health outcomes, and associated concerns.").
+Reg. at 23,250 (arguing that commenters failed "to answer the difficult question of how this rule would affect access to care and health outcomes, and how to quantify those effects"); id. at 23,252 ("No comment attempted a detailed description of the actual impact expected from the rule on access to care, health outcomes, and associated concerns.").
 But while commenters can supply data to inform an agency's analysis, and did so here, the agency bears the ultimate burden of supplying "a satisfactory explanation for its action," including due consideration of "relevant factors" like cost.
 State Farm, 463 U.S. at 42.

-HHS's criticism of commenters for not providing a complete assessment of the Final Rule's effects on access to care is particularly galling given that the uncertainty surrounding those effects is largely of the Department's own making.
-In the preamble to the Final Rule, HHS repeatedly declines to provide guidance on circumstances under which the Final Rule protects refusals of care.
+HHS's criticism of commenters is particularly galling given that the uncertainty surrounding the Final Rule's effects is largely of HHS's own making.
+HHS repeatedly declines to provide guidance within the Final Rule on circumstances under which the rule protects refusals of care.
 For example, in response to comments warning that the Final Rule could negatively "impact counseling or referrals for LGBT persons," HHS could have clarified whether the Final Rule's protections apply to providers who deny care based on objections to a patient's sexual orientation or gender identity.
 84 Fed.
 Reg. at 23,189.
 Instead, HHS says only that it "does not pre-judge matters without the benefit of specific facts and circumstances" and that invocations of conscience rights "will be evaluated on a case-by-case basis."
 Id.
-Similarly, in response to concerns about denials of HIV or infertility treatment, HHS will not say whether such denials would be protected conduct, noting only that, if it received a complaint from a healthcare worker who felt coerced into providing such treatments, HHS "would examine the facts and circumstances of the complaint to determine whether it falls within the scope of the statute in question and these regulations."
+Similarly, in response to concerns about denials of HIV or infertility treatment, HHS will not say whether such denials would be protected conduct, noting only that, if it received a complaint on the subject, it "would examine the facts and circumstances of the complaint to determine whether it falls within the scope of the statute in question and these regulations."
 Id. at 23,188.
 If HHS will not explain how its Final Rule changes the legal status quo, it cannot expect commenters to assess the costs of that change.